mmgreiner/mmgreiner.github.io/content/post/2022-12-31-operation-research.md

 I have found two good online lecture notes: [Introduction to Operation Research by Juraj Stacho][Stacho] and [Operation and Operations Resarch by Matthew Roughan][Roughan].

-In this post, I want to show some examples of OR problems and how they can be solved using either [OR-Tools] and dotnet or xx and Julia.
+In this post, I want to show some examples of OR problems and how they can be solved using either [OR-Tools] and dotnet or other programming languages.

 ## Linear optimization example